 Woman in Jammu and Kashmir dies of COVID-19; Death toll reaches to 4

-Jammu, Apr 09: A 61-year-old woman from Udhampur district, who was suffering from COVID-19, on Wednesday breathed her last at the Government Medical College hospital.
-The death toll due to COVID-19 increased to four in Jammu and Kashmir.
+Jammu, Apr 09: A 61-year-old woman from Udhampur district on Wednesday breathed her last due to Covid-19 infection at the Government Medical College hospital here taking the death toll to four in Jammu and Kashmir.

 According to reports, this is the first death in the Jammu region of the Union Territory as all previous three deaths took place in Kashmir.